nate-adkins/nate-adkins.github.io/_projects/urc.md

 {% include gallery id="slam"%}

-Testing of the autonomy system included integrating and testing multiple LiDARs including the Livox Mid-360 and the Unitree L1, integrating and testing SLAM implementations including FAST-LIO, and tuning the local planner performance.
+Testing of the autonomy system included integrating and testing multiple LiDARs, like the Livox Mid-360 and the Unitree L1, integrating and testing FAST-LIO, and tuning the local planner performance.